wader/ydls/README.md

 ### Build and install yourself

-Run `go get github.com/wader/ydls/cmd/...` This  will install `ydls-server` and `ydls-get`.
+Run `go get github.com/wader/ydls/cmd/ydls` to install `ydls`.
 Make sure you have ffmpeg, youtube-dl, rtmpdump and mplayer installed and in `PATH`.

 Copy and edit [ydls.json](ydls.json) to match your ffmpeg builds